hmoskios/AI-study-assistant/README.md

 The project initially explored hosted inference options, but ultimately uses **local inference via Ollama** to:
 - Avoid API quotas and usage limits
 - Enable unrestricted experimentation
-- Better understand model behavior and formatting constraints
 - Keep the project fully free to run

-This design also demonstrates the ability to switch inference backends based on cost and reliability tradeoffs.
+This design also has the ability to easily switch inference backends based on cost and reliability tradeoffs.

 ---